-2.6 Tim Berners-Lee - He developed the World Wide Web: A HyperTex system that can link and access information of various kinds anywhere, any time
+2.6 Tim Berners-Lee - The development of the World Wide Web

 Tim Berners-Lee was born in 1955 in London as the son of two mathematicians.
 He studied physics and worked as a software developer after he graduated.
 In the 80s he worked at the Centre Européenne pour la Recherche Nucléaire (CERN) where he developed the World Wide Web.